J'Michael Deane

-J'Michael Deane (born May 4, 1986) is a professional Canadian football offensive lineman.
-He was drafted 21st overall by the Calgary Stampeders in the 2010 CFL Draft and signed a contract with the team on May 10, 2011 after finishing his college eligibility.
+J'Michael Deane (born May 4, 1986) is a Canadian former professional football offensive lineman who played in the Canadian Football League (CFL).
+He was drafted 21st overall by the Calgary Stampeders in the 2010 CFL draft and signed a contract with the team on May 10, 2011, after finishing his college eligibility.
 He played for three years with the Stampeders before being selected in the 2013 CFL Expansion Draft by the Ottawa Redblacks.
 He won his first Grey Cup championship in 2016.
 He played college football for the Michigan State Spartans.